openstack/heat/doc/source/supportstatus.rst

 *status*:
   Current status of object.
 Allowed values:
-    - PROTOTYPE.
-Prototype of object.
-Not supported at current time.
     - SUPPORTED.
 Default value of status parameter.
 All objects with this status are available and can be used.
     - DEPRECATED.
 Object with this status is available, but using it in